Changissnz/selfinterest/README.md

 the sight of pretty women.
 Through experiences that heavily involve social status and material possessions, certain males grow into men that are deeply dissatisfied with the demographic of women.
-In societies where women are granted less rights in ownership, there is the automatic assumption from these men that the perceived affection from these women is due to the motive of their wanting control over the men's properties.
+In societies where women are granted less rights in ownership, there is the instant assumption from these men that the perceived affection from these women is due to the motive of their wanting control over the men's properties.
 Regardless of the property rights by gender, women's typically weaker physical strength and household occupation gives credibility to some